 I admit when I am in Paris, I pay more attention to my overall attire.

-More than I would on any other vacation that’s for sure, carefully coordinating my outfits, adding a beautifully draped or knotted scarf accented with jewelry and French perfume.
+More than I would on any other vacation that’s for sure, carefully coordinating my outfits, and adding a beautifully draped or knotted scarf accented with jewelry and French perfume.

 I want to feel pulled together, elegant, sexy even— because that is what is great about Paris.
 Women can be sexy at any age!